Manca/face-detection/README.md

 ==============

 To use the application you should have GML AdaBoost Toolbox[1] installed on your machine.
-The main module is function main and it starts the application.
+The main module is function main which is used to start the application.

 The first thing to do before running the application is to adjust the line: